TomKonig/Copilot_Instruction_Template/README.md

 The full content is pasted in [copilot-instructions.md](https://github.com/TomKonig/Copilot_Instruction_Template/blob/main/copilot_instructions.md). ****Before you use it, I beg you to read the very short FAQ below, unless you have extensive experience with these files already.****

-Notice that sections replaced with "[...]" in the file demonstrate places where I have removed something to protect IP or dev environments from my own projects specifically for this Reddit post.
+Notice that sections replaced with "<REDACTED_FOR_IP" in the file demonstrate places where I have removed something to protect IP or dev environments from my own projects specifically for this Reddit post.
 I will eventually open-source my entire project, but I'd like to at least get to release first without having to deal with snooping amateur hackers.

-You should not carry the "[...]" over to your file.
+You should not carry the "<REDACTED_FOR_IP>" over to your file.

 ### FAQ:
 ====